 Under the ‘Choose who enters the campaign’ section make sure you’ve selected ‘Leads.’

 Next, think carefully about the types of leads you’d like to reach out to.
-For example, you might want to reach out to leads who signed up for your ebook.
+For example, you might want to reach out to leads who attended your webinar.
 Just tag the list of leads and add it as a rule for your audience.

 Pro tip: You can also collect your visitors’ email addresses with visitor auto messages.
 Once collected they’ll become leads.
 Then, you can add a follow up action to automatically tag these leads and add them to your campaign.